-Chef Calum Franklin is cooking up a right proper feast at the beautiful Holborn Dining Room at the Rosewood Hotel on Christmas Day.
-The three course lunch features a pretty amazing baked lobster thermidor tart as well as roast Norfolk bronze turkey with braised red cabbage and cranberry sauce, and a 35-day dry-aged rib eye with peppercorn sauce.
+Holborn Dining Room – Chef Calum Franklin is cooking up a right proper feast at the beautiful Holborn Dining Room at the Rosewood Hotel on Christmas Day.
+The menu features a pretty amazing baked lobster thermidor tart and rabbit & bacon en croute as well as roast Norfolk bronze turkey with braised red cabbage and cranberry sauce, and a 35-day dry-aged rib eye with peppercorn sauce.
 For dessert there’s a Pump Street chocolate brulee and lemon curd slice on offer.

-Francesco Mazzei’s Radici is bringing a little Italian flavour to the traditional Christmas lunch.
-The menu features antipasti and pumpkin soup followed by roast breast of Italian turkey with pumpkin, lentils and dumplings, with panetonne tiramisu for dessert.
+Radici – Francesco Mazzei’s Radici is bringing a little Italian flavour to the traditional Christmas lunch.
+The menu features antipasti and broccoli soup followed by roast turkey with pumpkin, lentils and homemade sausage with panettone tiramisu for dessert.

 Le Pont De La Tour – Do Christmas with a French twist by heading to Le Pont De La Tour; the six course menu includes duck rillettes and comte gougeres, beetroot & horseradish cured salmon with poached native lobster, roast tournedos of turkey & trimmings; chocolate marquise with spiced clementine & Christmas pudding ice cream; and cheese.